Archive

 November 2, 2012 1 comment

-It was probably with this sort of thinking in mind that the people behind the eCRM programme for the elite diffusions of the Michelin-adorned chef Daniel Boulud sent out this comforting email (above) to those registered on its database, saying basically that their services were available for those that felt up to it.
+Brand communications often generate greater engagement when they leverage topical events, but must tread carefully when it comes to occasions such as this.
+It was probably with Woolf’s quotation in mind that the people behind the eCRM programme for the elite diffusions of the Michelin-adorned chef Daniel Boulud sent out this comforting email (above) to those registered on its database, saying basically that their services were available for those that felt up to it.
 Zeitgeist thought it was a nice note, and importantly written in an appropriate tone of voice.
 Certainly those establishments that were able to be open saw a surge in business.
 Indeed, this evening sees the Cafe Boulud team with chef of currently-closed momofuku to create a $500 six-course extravaganza, proceeds of which go to the American Red Cross.
 The Metropolitan Museum of Art opened its doors again on October 31, welcoming over 13,000 people and making entry free.
 An email from the President of the Museum to friends and members made a show of solidarity and pushed the right buttons.

 Other brands also wishing to remind potential customers of their presence during the immense disruptions and terrible circumstances of Hurriance Sandy met with more vociferous reactions, especially on social media.
 Despite a recent article from the FT imploring businesses to think twice before they tweet, it appears to have gone unheeded, at least by the likes of Gap and American Apparel.
 Again, it was not necessarily the content, but the tone of voice that was so important here.
 American Apparel suggested you might be “bored in the storm”, which quickly led some to conclude that the brand was trivialising what was happening, i.e. that lives had been lost and that many were without power.
 Gap tried a slightly different similar tack.
 They offered no discount but instead talked up the fact they were shopping online, and, while hoping others were ok, wondered if some other people were also surfing gap.com.
 Again, this met with much consternation, particularly on Twitter.